mtlynch/mtlynch.io/content/retrospectives/2022/10/index.md

 - Ramp up new support engineers.
   - I'm aiming for the first one to be able to answer 80% of questions unassisted and the second 50%.
-- Finalize design for a new sheet metal case.
+- Start production on a second metal case prototype.
 - Reach out to three 3PL vendors to talk about the process of transitioning our fulfillment to them.